Phil Schnetzer, CPI

 Decks are one of the most common DIY projects homeowners tackle.
 They're also one of the most frequently deficient things I inspect.
 My rough estimate: major issues in more than half of all decks I see.
 That's a high number — and the consequences of getting it wrong aren't just aesthetic.
 Deck collapses injure people.

 Before you start any deck project, check with your local municipality.
-Decks typically require a building permit, and your municipality will have specific requirements for your area.
+Decks typically require a building permit, and your municipality will have specific requirements for your area. * Some of the information below is County specific — you need to verify with your local Municipality before undertaking your project.

 Foundations

-For low decks under 2 feet, concrete deck blocks sitting on the ground are acceptable — but the ground still needs to be level and well-drained.
+For low free-standing decks under 2 feet, concrete deck blocks sitting on the ground are acceptable — but the ground still needs to be level and well-drained.

 Columns